awsdocs/amazon-redshift-getting-started-guide/doc_source/cm-dev-t-load-sample-data.md

 You can load the sample data to your own Amazon S3 bucket\.

 To load the sample data for your database, first create the tables\.
 Then use the COPY command to load the tables with sample data that is stored in an Amazon S3 bucket\.
-For steps to create tables and load sample data, see [Step 5: Load sample data from Amazon S3](rs-gsg-create-sample-db.md)\.
+For steps to create tables and load sample data, see [Step 4: Load data from Amazon S3 to Amazon Redshift](rs-gsg-create-sample-db.md)\.